A SATA Cable connects a computer’s storage devices like a hard disk, optical drive, etc., to a motherboard.

-These are power and data cables that are designed to work with power adaptors, extensions and splitters without a hiccup.
+These are power and data cables that are designed to work with power adaptors, extensions, and splitters without a hiccup.

-You can find them in different lengths too, so take a pick according to what you are looking for.
+You can find them in different lengths, too, so pick according to what you are looking for.

 Chapter 5: More about SATA Cable & Connectors